Learn about importing bank files into PocketSmith. If you can't use bank feeds, bank files allow you to import your

 Bank files overview

 Importing a bank file is an alternative method for bringing your transactions into PocketSmith.
 When you first start using PocketSmith, you can import a bank file from your checklist.
 You can also import a bank file from the Account Summary page if you have already completed the checklist.

 You can import the following files into PocketSmith: OFX, QFX, QIF, CSV.
-Most online banking services will offer a download of these file types.
+Most online banking services will offer an export option for these file types.
 Then you can import them straight into PocketSmith!
 We recommend importing OFX, QFX, QIF files as these can be used in our express migration tool - it's a quick and easy way to import your transaction history!

 Importing a CSV file into PocketSmith has a slightly different process, but you can find out everything you need to know about this and importing all bank files in PocketSmith in the articles below!